mizvol/anomaly-detection/README.md

-# anomaly-detection
-Spatio-temporal Anomaly Detection.
+# Spatio-temporal Anomaly Detection
 Example with random graph and random signal.
-Paper: https://arxiv.org/abs/1901.09688
+[Paper](https://arxiv.org/abs/1901.09688)

+In this example, we use a random graph.
+The results largely depend on the structure of the graph.
+The results are much better when the structure of network makes sense (for example, social network or hyperlinks network).
+This is just a (very inefficient) demonstration for practitioners.
+If you need a scalable version and more efficient implementation, use the [following code](https://github.com/epfl-lts2/sparkwiki/blob/master/src/main/scala/ch/epfl/lts2/wikipedia/PeakFinder.scala).
+To run it, first, you need to deploy two databases with Wikipedia graph (Neo4J) and pagecounts time-series (Apache Cassandra).
+To do that, please follow [these instructions](https://github.com/epfl-lts2/sparkwiki/tree/master/helpers).